-Delta Airlines places a large order for 11,000 Microsoft Surface 2 tablets
+Delta Airlines places a large order for 11,000 Microsoft Surface 2 tablets17

 Delta expects to save 7.5 million sheets of paper annually by making this switch and the airline will save 1.2 million gallons of fuel and lower carbon emissions by 26 million pounds.
 Delta isn't the first airline to arm its pilots with a tablet to replace paper maps and documents.
 American Airlines and UAL have given some of its pilots Apple iPad slates with FAA approved apps pre-installed.
 Delta, though, has a thing for Microsoft devices.
 In August it announced that it had purchased Windows Phone 8 flavored Nokia Lumia 820 phones for its 19,000 global flight attendants.

 Microsoft had to write off $900 million worth of the original generation Microsoft Surface RT slates which means that 6 million units have spider webs all over them in a storage facility in Redmond.
 With the sequel, Microsoft has improved the resolution on the screen, added a new Type Cover with an embedded power cell to improve battery life, and created a second locked position for the kickstand.
 And there are more changes and new features.